 Houston serves as a great jumping point for short- or long-weekend vacations or international retreats.
 It is located one-hour inland from the Gulf Coast beaches and a short three-hour drive from the beautiful Texas Hill Country.
 Houston’s two airports – George Bush Intercontinental/Houston Airport and William P. Hobby Airport – make flying domestically and internationally hassle free with over 170 direct flights, including all major domestic cities and many popular international destinations.
 The 25-mile long Port of Houston also serves as a convenient departure site for cruises in the Gulf of Mexico and to destinations in Mexico and Central America.

-St. Luke’s Episcopal Health System’s flagship hospital — St. Luke’s Episcopal Hospital — is located within the Texas Medical Center, the largest medical center in the world.
-Founded in 1945, TMC has prospered over the past 65 years and is now comprised of almost 50-member institutions, including SLEHS and other hospitals, health systems and specialty-medical institutions as well as medical, nursing, dental, pharmacy and public health schools.
+St. Luke’s Health System’s flagship hospital — St. Luke’s Medical Center — is located within the Texas Medical Center, the largest medical center in the world.
+Founded in 1945, TMC has prospered over the past 65 years and is now comprised of almost 50-member institutions, including SLHS and other hospitals, health systems and specialty-medical institutions as well as medical, nursing, dental, pharmacy and public health schools.
 TMC is internationally recognized as a community for healing, education, and research, and, collectively, TMC-affiliated hospitals are represented in all 19 categories of adult care and 10 pediatric care specialties in the US News & World Report annual survey of America’s best hospitals.